Roommates

 A first step in building and maintaining a good roommate relationship is setting up boundaries and open communication lines.
 There are many questions students often don’t think about when first moving in which can lead to conflict:

-- How will we keep our space clean?
-Who is responsible for what chores?
+• How will we keep our space clean?
+Who is responsible for what is to be done in the room?

-- When will we allow guests and visitors?
+• When will we allow guests and visitors?
 For what purposes?
+And remember there is a guest policy in the student handbook.

 We recommend all new roommates complete this exercise:

-It’s not always easy to set limits, so please don’t be afraid to ask for help.
-Resident Assistants and Residence Life Coordinators have training in mediation and are willing to help in any way possible to improve your roommate relationship.
+It’s not always easy to set limits, so please don’t be afraid to ask for help if you are finding that discussion between the two of you is not working as well as either one would like.
+Your RA or Resident Assistant is trained in mediation and they are always willing to help in any way possible to improve your roommate relationship.

 Resolving Conflict